 The ETIAS application process will be quick and straightforward.
-Canadians will just need to complete an online form by entering information such as their name, address, date of birth, passport details, and travel plans.
-There will also be some questions regarding health and security.
+Canadians will just need to complete an online form by entering information such as their:

 Applicants will need to pay a fee using a credit or debit card to submit the application.
-To minimize the chances of any complications, applicants will need to carefully enter and revise all their answers as small mistakes could lead to delays in the process.
+To minimize the chances of any complications, applicants will need to carefully enter and revise all their answers.
+Small mistakes could lead to delays in the process.

 The vast majority of applications will be swiftly approved and Canadians will then receive the ETIAS travel authorization by email.
-ETIAS visa waiver will be valid for 3-year periods and will allow travelers to enter all the countries (currently 26) in the zone.
-Travelers will be able to spend periods of up 90 days in the Schengen Zone (maximum of 90 days in any 180-day period).
+ETIAS visa waiver will be valid for 3-year periods and will allow visitors to enter all the countries (currently 26) in the zone.
+Travellers will be able to spend periods of up 90 days in the Schengen Zone (a maximum of 90 days in any 180-day period).

-How close are Romania to joining the Schengen Area?
+How close is Romania to joining the Schengen Area?

 With the increased support and control of the EU rotating presidency, Romania is closer than ever to joining the Schengen.
-However, although many commentators are expecting it to happen this year, EU states could still block it from happening.
+However, many commentators are expecting it to happen soon, EU states could still block it from happening.

 Romania still needs to convince certain countries that their accession to the Schengen Area will not pose a security risk.
 The first time the European Parliament called for member states to accept Romania into the Schengen Area was in 2011.
 However, unlike then, Romania now has an overwhelming majority of EU countries supporting them

-President Juncker, the European Council President, said: “I remain convinced that before the end of my term (2019) we will receive Romania as a new member of the Schengen Area.
+President Juncker, the European Council President, remained bullish about the prospect of Romania joining the travel-free area before the end of his term claiming: “I remain convinced that (…) we will receive Romania as a new member of the Schengen Area.
 There are still efforts to be made, but we will get this result.”